ZilchOS/nix/doc/manual/src/release-notes/rl-next.md

 * `nix develop` now has a flag `--unpack` to run `unpackPhase`.

 * Lists can now be compared lexicographically using the `<` operator.

+* OpenSSL dependency has been dropped in favour of libsodium.

+* MD5 and SHA-1 hashes are not supported anymore.